 Fall and Spring Refund Schedule

-January Tuition Refund
+January Session Refund

 January session is typically only two weeks long.
 For this reason, refunds are not given to students who withdraw or take a leave of absence during the January session.
 Students requesting refunds before the first day of the January session are entitled to a full refund, less the enrollment deposit paid.

-Refund of Scholarships
+Refund of Scholarships and Fellowships

 Refund of Federal Student Loan